tlecoz/holoplay_typescript/README.md

 My implementation doesn't represents exactly the original Holoplay.js create by the LookingGlass - team.
 I customize a bit the calibration to make it workable in windowed-mode.

-(known issue : in windowed mode, the parallax works as expected when you are in front of the device, but if you move too far, the view become incorrect ; I tryed to fix it as much as possible, it's not perfect but it's usable most of the time ; there is no problem in fullscreen)

 Contrary to Holoplay.js I decomposed the project into classes :